Configuration

 - strategy:

-type: custom:battery-view-strategy
+type: custom:grid-view-strategy

 icon: mdi:test